ThomasAndrewMacLean/tinify-app/README.md

 - Past key in .env.json file
 - Run npm install
 - Run npm run build (can take a while)
-- Copy the tinify app from ./dist/tinify-darwin-x64/tinify => applications
+- The postbuild script will copy the application into the Applications folder